c4cs/c4cs.github.io/_lectures/f16/week3.markdown

 ---

-# Changing the environment will change program behavoir
+# Changing the environment will change program behavior

   - In this case, how a shell performs the search for programs
 ```bash